Airdate: October 30, 2011

 - Peter repeats the "carton of cigarettes" gag from "Trading Places".

 - When held at gunpoint by Jeff, Quagmire mentions his deaf brother Gary, who was previously mentioned in "Jerome Is The New Black".

 - Crazy Jealous Guy: Jeff gets angry when Brenda hugs her brother after he woke up in the hospital.
 Even Peter states how bad his reaction was.

 - Curb-Stomp Battle: Jeff gives Quagmire one during the climax.
 The beaten and bloodied Quagmire only gets in a single punch.

-- Darker and Edgier and Something Completely Different: As mentioned before, the episode has its usual brand of Black Comedy and cutaways, but most of the focus is on Quagmire trying to save his sister from being abused, so there's more drama than comedy.
+- Darker and Edgier: While the episode has its usual brand of Black Comedy and cutaways, most of the focus is on Quagmire trying to save his sister from being abused, and there's more drama than comedy.